natsu1211/Alarm-ios-swift/README.md

-# Alarm-ios8-swift
+# Alarm-ios-swift

-Upgraded to ios9 and swift 2.1!
+Upgraded to ios9 and swift 2.2!
 This project aims to create a clone of the apple's official clock alarm application for study purpose and will come with a series of tutorial (not written yet though).
 Now the clone looks pretty much like the official one and could work properly, have a try!